Trump Sonnets, Volume 1 is now at www.trumpsonnets.com/volume-1

-Want a copy of the book?
+Want a copy of any of the books?
 You can buy direct from the SPD website, or you can order from your favorite indie bookstore.
 Or contact Ken Waldman directly.
-For the $15 price of the book, plus $5 postage & handling, he'll send you a signed copy by postal mail anywhere within the United States.
+For the $15 price of a book, plus $5 postage & handling, he'll send you a signed copy by postal mail anywhere within the United States.
 Want him to come to a favorite bookstore?
 At all bookstore events he'll read a few poems, talk about the book, and depending on interest will continue on about the book, or will go on to other material, including Alaska poems and stories.
 He always has his fiddle handy.
 And often he can bring special guest musicians.
-January 2018, he went on tour with the sequel, Trump Sonnets, Volume 2.
-January 2019, he'll have the third in the series, Trump Sonnets, Volume 3.

 Trump Sonnets, Volume 1 is itself a sequel to Waldman's 2006 collection, As the World Burns, which was subtitled The Sonnets of George W. Bush and Other Poems of the 43rd Presidency.
 About that book, Kevin Higgins of nthposition.com wrote:

 "More than poetry, they are documents which will help others 50 or 100 years from now, come to grips with what it was like to be in the world in the aftermath of 9/11. . . .
 As the World Burns is a hugely ambitious book, containing over 60 mostly Petrarchan sonnets.
 Waldman imagines himself into George W.’s head and goes from there.
 Scary stuff!
 It is a rare but great thing to see a contemporary poet working in the satiric tradition of Dryden, Pope, and Swift. . . .
 It achieves the almost impossible by forcing the reader to come to terms with George W. Bush, the three dimensional human being."